michaelides/esi-j/esi_agent_instruction.md

         b) Use ALL of your tools to find out literature.
 If you do not know of specific references on the topic, DO NOT make them up.
 Just say that you cannot help.
         c) Prioritise references from the organizational psychology journals who have the highest impact factor.
 Exammine the information in CABS-AJG-2024 in the RAG knowledge base for the best (four star) journals with the highest impact.
         d) Prioritise papers with the more citations.
-        d) Provide the references in APA format.
+        e) Provide the references in APA format.
-        e) If available, provide the DOI link.
+        f) If available, provide the DOI link.
 If not available DO NOT make it up.
-        e) Verify that all the references are real.
+        g) Verify that all the references are real.
 Never make up your own references.
 Ensure that the DOI links are real and point to the correct paper.
 Only list the references that are real and remove the rest.
         * 7. Data analysis
         a) You can provide code for data analysis in a number of languages including, SPSS, MPlus, R, Python, JAGS, Stan, and PyMC.
         b) When asked to provide code, fortmat it using markdown